A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Introduction

 \subsection{Research Motivation}

-The central challenge lies in a fundamental misalignment between the operational dynamics of CPNs and RES-dominated power grids.
-CPNs are designed to host a wide array of computational tasks, from latency-sensitive services like cloud virtual reality to compute-intensive, batch-processing jobs like large model training \cite{luo2025weighted}, \cite{luo2024bc4llm}.
+The core challenge lies in a misalignment between the operational dynamics of CPNs and RES-dominated power grids.
+CPNs are designed to host a wide array of computational tasks, from latency-sensitive services, to compute-intensive, batch-processing jobs \cite{luo2024bc4llm}.
 These tasks demand a highly reliable and stable power supply to ensure Quality of Service (QoS).
-However, RES are inherently variable, non-dispatchable, and dependent on weather conditions.
-This intermittency introduces significant volatility into the power grid, leading to challenges in maintaining frequency and voltage stability, and often results in the wasteful curtailment of clean energy when generation exceeds demand \cite{jiang2025bargaining}, \cite{luo2024multi}.
+However, RES are inherently variable and dependent on weather conditions.
+This intermittency introduces significant volatility into the power grid.
+It often results in the wasteful curtailment of clean energy when generation exceeds demand \cite{jiang2025bargaining}.

 Simply connecting a CPN to a grid with high RES penetration without intelligent coordination creates a direct conflict.
 During periods of low RES output, the CPN's demand would force the grid to rely on expensive and carbon-intensive fossil-fuel peaker plants to maintain balance.
 Conversely, during periods of high RES output, the grid may be forced to curtail wind or solar generation to prevent overload, even as CPNs continue to draw power from a mixed-carbon source.
 This decoupled operation leads to a suboptimal outcome: either unreliable computation or high operational costs and carbon emissions.
 The problem is not merely about sourcing green energy, but about managing the flexibility of CPN workloads as a grid-stabilizing asset.
-The inherent ability to shift CPN tasks in time (delaying non-critical jobs) and space (migrating workloads to regions with abundant RES) constitutes a powerful form of Demand Response (DR) \cite{yang2024secure}.
-This reframes the problem from "\emph{how to power the CPN cleanly}" to "\emph{how to leverage the CPN's flexibility to enable a cleaner, more stable grid}".
+The inherent ability to shift CPN tasks in time (delaying non-critical jobs) and space (migrating workloads to regions with abundant RES) constitutes a powerful form of Demand Response (DR) \cite{yang2024secure}, \cite{piontek2023carbon}.
+This reframes the problem from ``\emph{how to power the CPN cleanly}" to ``\emph{how to leverage the CPN's flexibility to enable a cleaner, more stable grid}".
 This symbiotic relationship is the core motivation for the co-optimization framework proposed in this paper.